Match the report title.

 An RSC_007 in a chapter is not the same as an RSC_007 in nav.xhtml, CSS, or content.opf.

 A chapter can point to ../Images/Cover.jpg while the EPUB contains images/cover.jpg.
-Local readers may skip the problem.
+EPUB paths are case-sensitive, so a file that opens locally can still fail validation.

 Chapter renames and split/merge exports often leave navigation files behind.